google/google-ctf/2019/finals/misc-stuffed-finals/README.md

 # name: "Stuffed"

-description: "Just click the link and the page displays the flag.
-Easy right?"
+description: Just click the link and the page displays the flag.
+Easy right?

 # flag: "CTF{DontEatThePl4yerEatTheBrotli}"